RajVarunCTRL/flatzreco/README.md

 strings,
 5) log user feedback events.

-### Time Limit

-The last date for the assessment is 16th august(By this weekend) to submit your completed work
 ### Scope of Work
 You will design and implement:
 - Data layer (Postgres/SQLite) for users, items, interactions